For many women, menopause comes with symptoms they’d rather skip.

 Many people apply oils to their pulse points or massage them into the area that’s bothering them.
 For example, some women apply essential oils for menopause to their abdomen.

-Although some essential oils can be applied neat, it can be gentler on your skin to mix them into what’s known as a carrier oil.
+Although some essential oils can be applied neat, it can be gentler on your skin to mix them into what’s known as a carrier oil—coconut or jojoba oil are popular examples.

 Just pour a teaspoon of the carrier oil onto your palm, add a few drops of the essential oil, and then rub your hands together before massaging the oils in.